d4rklynk/divest-google/README.md

 Have you ever wanted to delete your Google account ?
 Did you give up instantly after realizing how many Google services you use on a day-to-day basis ?
 Well, this list is for you.
 From passwords in Google Chrome to Google Contacts sync, this list will help you remove Google from your life without losing your most important data.

-**You should do a service one at a time, to get slowly get used to other services.**
+**You should do a service one at a time, to slowly get used to other services.**

 _(I personnaly liked Youtube and its UI, and I switched to NewPipe and Piped.
 After a week I just didn't remember I liked the UI.)_